confluentinc/ksql/docs-md/concepts/events.md

 {{ site.ak }} is a distributed streaming platform for working with events.
 It’s horizontally scalable, fault-tolerant, and extremely fast.
-Although working with it directly can be low-level, it has a strong and opinionated approach for modeling both individual events and groups of events.
+Although working with it directly can be low-level, it has a strong and opinionated approach for modeling both individual events and stored events.
 For this reason, ksqlDB borrows heavily from some of {{ site.ak }}'s abstractions.
 It doesn’t aim to make you learn all of {{ site.ak }}, but it also doesn't reinvent the wheel where there's already something really good to use.